colcon/colcon.readthedocs.org/developer/environment.rst

 Workspace-level
 ~~~~~~~~~~~~~~~

-In the root of the install prefix path, ``colcon`` generates two kinds of scripts :
+In the root of the install prefix path, ``colcon`` generates two kinds of scripts:

 * ``local_setup.<ext>``: updates the environment with information from all packages installed under this prefix path.
   Since package-level scripts rely on information from their dependencies the package-level scripts must be invoked in topological order.